When Is the Best Time to Stain a Fence?

 Stain At the Start of the Year

-We’d recommend staining at the beginning of the year, between January and March.
+One of the best times to stain your fence in Texas is between January and March.
 While it might be a little colder than a summer project, there are a few reasons.
-Staining your fence around this time means your backyard will have a refresh for the coming summer months, and you’ll feel more confident inviting your family and friends around.
-Because it’s cooler out and your children will probably be inside, you’re also less likely to have little hands imprinting handprints onto the fence!
+Staining your fence around this time means yourย backyardย will have a refreshย for the coming summer months, and you’ll feel more confident inviting your family and friends around.

 When Is the Best Time to Stain a Cedar Fence